 • The engineering marvel that is the Ōngarue spiral

 The mid-ride overnight experience near the mid-point of the old mill village of Piropiro is often the highlight for many – with choices of glamping, an eco-lodge, or a historic farm stay with its own resident eels and whio.
 No matter which option you choose, you can be sure that the stories of your own 84km adventure will inspire you to come back for more mountain biking in Ruapehu!

 If you’re short of time – or looking for a taster – then grab a shuttle to Piropiro and ride the second half with its overall downhill (but with some inclines to keep you warm), along the old Ellis and Burnand Tramway tracks now repurposed to a fabulous mostly Grade 2 ride.
 A perfect one-day adventure!

 Distance: 27 km

 Location: National Park Village - Kaitieke

 Sometimes a flowing downhill ride through rural heartland is just the ticket.
 Following an official public road, that is mostly benched surface and used by cyclists and Te Araroa walkers, the views from Fishers Track are special and the exhilaration of a 660m descent over the first half makes for a fun ride.
-The final section down a quiet rural back road to the stunning horse monument at Kaitieke to your waiting shuttle are a fitting finale.
+The final section down a quiet rural back road to the stunning horse monument at Kaitieke to your waiting shuttle is a fitting finale.

 • Epic views of the surrounding mountains including Taranaki to the west and Ruapehu, Ngāuruhoe and Tongariro to the east.